Followers

 A Prequel

-This is a rare Yankee Doodle Spies "prequel" post.
-In many ways, the seeds of the American struggle for independence were watered with the blood of the French and Indian War.
-And in a bold coincidence, George Washington's activities on the western frontier (in Virginia, Pennsylvania, and Ohio) played a role in its beginning.
 A young Washington had explored the frontier for the then-Governor of Virginia, Robert Dinwiddie.
-During one mission, an altercation with a party of French and Indians spurred both nations (and much of Europe) into a long and costly war.
-As one of the few Englishmen who had traversed the wilderness, Washington was appointed a special aide to the commander in chief of British forces in North America, Edward Braddock.
-Washington did not have a Royal commission, however, and was considered a colonial officer.
-This was no small factor in Washington's later drift from being English to being American.
+During one mission, an encounter with a group of French and Indians triggered both nations (and much of Europe) into a long, costly war.
+As one of the few Americans who had traveled through the wilderness, Washington was appointed as a special aide to the commander in chief of British forces in North America, Edward Braddock.
+However, Washington did not hold a Royal commission and was considered a colonial officer.
+This was a major factor in Washington's later shift from being English to becoming American.

 Washington became a special assistant